ptisp/whmcs_module/README.md

 Quick and dirty WHMCS implementation for the PTisp API.

-Only a few method implemented.
+Only a few methods implemented.